batmany13/getting_started/elixir.md

 ## Elixir
 Our primary backend lanague is Elixir and we use the Phoenix framework.
-Here are some nice articles and documentation to get you acquinated
+Here are some nice articles and documentation to get you acquainted

 [Elixir Lang](http://elixir-lang.org/getting-started/introduction.html) - excellent documentation